 New courses will not be available for addition to the schedule and student registration until approval for the course is received from the Statewide Course Numbering System.

-Exceptions to either of the above policies may occur with approval of the Provost and Vice President of Academic Affairs.
+Exceptions to either of the above policies may occur with approval of the Provost.

 Curriculum Committee Meetings